 - Participants are asked to only bring along essential personal belongings.
 Personal belongings will be kept with you at all times for example over the back of your chair or under the table you are working at, not in communal areas.

-- Agnis will be teaching to a reduced number of participants to ensure that smaller classes are able to practice social distancing.
+- Agnis will be teaching to a reduced number of participants to ensure that smaller classes are able to practise social distancing.
 The exact number in each workshop will depend on the venue that the workshop is taking place in.
 This will ensure enough space is available for 1 metre + social distancing.